Not everyone who has a garden enjoys gardening; Garden designer, Susan Begg, recommends ten plants every budding gardener should grow.

 In early October last year I hosted an event with East Lothian nursery Macplants.
 It was attended mostly by other gardening professionals, people who know their plants.
 As we all walked together up and down the rows and rows of plants, there was one plant that stopped everybody in their tracks.
 Helianthus ‘Lemon Queen.’
 It is such a glorious blast of tall, soft, sunflower yellow, so informal and captivating.
 It is also well-behaved and reliable.
 If you want to squeeze every drop of sunshine and charm out of summer and autumn, then grow this.
 Flowers: Jul-September.
 Height: 1.8m.

-Tips on planting.
+Tips for planting.

-Keep in mind that a single plant on its own makes little impact regardless how hard it works.
+Keep in mind that a single plant on its own makes little impact regardless of how hard it works.
 Instead of buying one each of several different plants, buy 3 or 5 of a single plant.
 Group them together, planted at the recommended planting distance and you will achieve a much stronger effect.

 When it comes to bulbs the rule of thumb is – the more the merrier.
 So plant as many as space and funds will allow.
 Planted in the right place both alliums and narcissus will gradually multiply over the years.